Affordable Housing Projects

 HomeStretch

-A PILOT arrangement was approved with HomeStretch NonProfit Housing Corporation for a housing development located at 1028 Carver Street.
+A ^% PILOT arrangement for a term of 30 years, was approved with HomeStretch NonProfit Housing Corporation for a housing development located at 1028 Carver Street.
 The project consists of the demolition of a single family home, and the construction of one duplex and two fourplex buildings, including ten 100% affordable residential units.
 All units will be occupied by residents with an annual income not to exceed 80% of the area median income.
 Rents for the 1- and 2-bedroom units will start at $720 per month and go up to a maximum of $945 per month with a 3% maximum annual increase.
-The City approved an amendment to the agreement for the extension of the conditional rezoning on this project (originally authorized August 3, 2020) for one year, expiring August 3, 2023.
+The City approved an amendment to the agreement for the extension of the conditional rezoning on this project.

 Housing Commission

-A resolution for a one-year extension, which extends the date by which construction must commence to March 16, 2023, to the PILOT arrangement with the Traverse City Housing Commission for the Parkview Senior Apartments to be located at 1223 East Eighth Street was adopted.
+A resolution for a one-year extension, which extends the date by which construction must commence to March 16, 2023, to the 6% PILOT arrangement for a 45 year term with the Traverse City Housing Commission for the Parkview Senior Apartments to be located at 1223 East Eighth Street with 46 units was adopted.
+The project will consist of the demolition of the existing building and construction of a new four story building with 46 residential units targeted toward the "elderly" as defined by the Low-Income Housing Tax Credit Standards.
+All of the units will be for households with income less than 60% of AMI.

-A PILOT arrangement was approved for Bradley Commons for a new residential development located at 1024, 1026, 1028 & 1040 E Front St. The affordable housing project will provide 53 residential units; 30 one bedroom units and 22 two bedroom units.
+A 6% PILOT arrangement with a term of 16 years, was approved for Bradley Commons for a new residential development located at 1024, 1026, 1028 & 1040 E Front St. The affordable housing project will provide 53 residential units; 30 one bedroom units and 22 two bedroom units.
 Of these, 6 units will be barrier free.
 One bedroom units will range between 653-678 square feet in size.
 Two bedroom units will range between 780-895 square feet in size.
 34 units (64%) are targeted to be occupied by residents with an annual income between 70%-80% of area median income.

 Housing Opportunities